Robin-Sch/davmail-docker/README.md

 You also need to download the server config from [here](https://raw.githubusercontent.com/mguessan/davmail/refs/heads/master/src/etc/davmail.properties) and save it as `davmail.properties`.

+And create a file (for now empty) named `.env.oauth` by running `touch .env.oauth`.
+Make sure to update the permissions of this file (if needed), as your OAuth tokens will be stored in here.

+Edit the `davmail.properties` file and set `davmail.oauth.tokenFilePath=/.env.oauth` (make sure to uncomment and save).

 After setting up the 3 files mentioned above, run the following command:
 ```